-The fourth title in Emily Winslow‘s Cambridge-set novels of psychological suspense starring detectives Morris Keene and Chloe Frohmann.
+Look for Her is the fourth title in Emily Winslow‘s Cambridge-set novels of psychological suspense starring detectives Morris Keene and Chloe Frohmann.

-Look for Her Synopsis
+Look for Her Synopsis:

 The memory of Annalise Wood has haunted the town of Lilling near Cambridge for decades.
 She went missing in 1976 and although her body was later found, the investigation went cold with no one held responsible.
 The grief and speculation surrounding her disappearance are engrained in the community.